jryue/COMP1800_Team26/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to help users find covid-friendy restaurants near their location.
+Sam Yoo

 ## Technologies
 Technologies used for this project: